 An Australian native plant is any plant indigenous to Australia except those identified there as naturalised.
 An Australian native plant also includes any hybrid or cultivar in which all parents are Australian native plants (ANPSA).

 Why plant Australian natives?

-Image above: Fiona Johnson's stunning garden in the Central West
+Image to left: Fiona Johnson's stunning garden in the Central West

 Whether you have an established garden or a brand new site, Australian native plants add a powerful ‘sense of place’ to our homes and parks.
 Australian plants are those which belong to Australia, having evolved over many millions of years in an age-old continent in relative geographic isolation.
 This beautiful native garden in Oberon was created by Fiona Johnson, a member of the Central West Group.

 Here's why Australian plants make sense:

 - They are beautiful and unique.
 Yes, beauty is in the eye of the beholder, and some plants look prickly and dry.
 Understanding how plants have evolved to cope with our depleted soils and variable climate brings a new understanding of beauty.
 Yet there are many stunning Australian plants as shown in our plant database.

 - They are uniquely adapted to our environment.
 Plants indigenous to NSW (that is, plants for the immediate locality) are ideally suited to the soil, climate and geography.
 This means more resilience to the vagaries of our weather, soils and bugs and diseases.
 Many of our District Groups have lists of plants that are uniquely suited to regions within NSW.

 - Many plants from across Australia can grow in NSW.
 Much of Australia’s flora adapts to other regions.
 Of course, some plants, like those exquisite Western Australian banksias and boronias are very fussy.
 We can grow them but it means adjusting the environment.